Children's Comprehensive Bible Question Quiz

 c.
 Saul, who hated the Jews.

-In the Garden of Gethsemane, Judas betrayed Jesus by identifying him to the mob who came to arrest him.
+In the Garden of Gethsemane, Judas betrayed Jesus by identifying him to the mob who arrived to arrest him.

 -